This feature is supported with Enterprise X and Enterprise+ licenses.

-From JFrog Artifactory 7.18.3, the JFrog Platform enables you to create Federated repositories which allow mirroring of artifacts and their metadata with other repositories of a Federated type located on remote JFrog Platform Deployments (JPDs) in a multisite environment.
-The Federated repository functions similarly to a local repository on the JPD but is grouped together logically with other Federated members located on other JPDs, to create a Federation.
+From JFrog Artifactory 7.18.3, the JFrog Platform enables you to create Federated repositories, which mirror artifacts and their metadata with other Federated repositories on remote JFrog Platform Deployments (JPDs) in a multi-site environment.
+A Federated repository functions similarly to a local repository on the local JPD but is grouped logically with other Federated members located on remote JPDs to create a Federation.

-A Federation is a collection of repositories of Federated type in different JPDs that are automatically configured for full bi-directional mirroring.
-Once you have created a Federation, changes made to artifacts on one member of the Federation will be replicated asynchronously to the other federated members.
-The Federated repository configuration is also aligned across all members in the Federation.
+Once you have created a Federation, changes made to artifacts on one member of the Federation will be replicated asynchronously to the other Federated members.
+The Federated repository configuration is also aligned across all members of the Federation.

 Federated repositories provide Enterprise organizations running software in more than one geographical site with a single source of truth for the binaries, as if they were one seamless unit, and support the following use cases:

 Federated repositories have the following characteristics:

 Federated repositories use a persistent queue to ensure that events are maintained even in the event of a system failure or restart.

 Metadata events are updated asynchronously among Federated repositories.
 However, because of the persistent queue, the repository Federation mechanism ensures that all events will be synchronized among all Federation members.
 For example, an event might not be sent immediately to a different Federation member due to a server failure or network delays, but the system ensures that the event will be sent eventually.